api-platform/docs/core/getting-started.md

 # Getting started

+## Migrating from FOSRestBundle

+If you plan to migrate from FOSRestBundle, you might want to read [this guide](migrate-from-fosrestbundle.md) to get started with API Platform.

 ## Installing API Platform Core

 If you are starting a new project, the easiest way to get API Platform up is to install the [API Platform Distribution](../distribution/index.md).